MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **IsDeviceNetworkMetered**  Indicates whether the device is connected to a metered network.
 - **IsDeviceOobeBlocked**  Indicates whether user approval is required to install updates on the device.
 - **IsDeviceRequireUpdateApproval**  Indicates whether user approval is required to install updates on the device.
-- **IsDeviceSccmManaged**  Indicates whether the device is running the Microsoft System Center Configuration Manager to keep the operating system and applications up to date.
+- **IsDeviceSccmManaged**  Indicates whether the device is running the Configuration Manager to keep the operating system and applications up to date.
 - **IsDeviceUninstallActive**  Indicates whether the OS (operating system) on the device was recently updated.
 - **IsDeviceUpdateNotificationLevel**  Indicates whether the device has a set policy to control update notifications.
 - **IsDeviceUpdateServiceManaged**  Indicates whether the device uses WSUS (Windows Server Update Services).